 The prevailing folk wisdom in the US is that the Brits make the best foreign films and TV in English.
 Well, the Aussies are a big challenge for that title, because they have many excellent exports.

 - The Code brings technology to the forefront in a tense thriller about crime and corruption.

-- Secret City unveils government conspiracy that a journalist struggles to find.
+- Secret City unveils a government conspiracy that a journalist struggles to decipher.

 - Bed of Roses is a comedy/drama about a divorcee who must start over.

 - Rain Shadow puts a couple of very different female veterinarian together in the desert.

 - The Heart Guy takes a doctor out of his normal environment and tests his character.